gsbdarc/rf_bootcamp_2025/docs/day2.md

 ### Whiteboarding

-Let's whiteboard out a real research task, where we use an external large language model to process a SEC filing.
+Let's whiteboard out a real task, where we use an external large language model to process a SEC filing.

 ----------